PFGimenez/PFGimenez.github.io/_talks/2026-WS-CISPA.md

 location: "Saarbrücken, Germany"
 ---

-This talk is some retrospection about the SecGen collaboration between Inria and CISPA.
+This talk proposes some retrospection about the SecGen collaboration between Inria and CISPA.
+[Slides](https://pfgimenez.fr/files/cispa26.pdf)